SiclaitGitHub/configure-ad/README.md

 </p>
 <p>
-3. Connect VM1 and DC1 to the Microsoft Remote Desktop
+3. Connect VM1 and DC1 to Microsoft Remote Desktop

 - Copy the Public IP Addresses of Both VM1 and DC1.
 - Click "Add PC" on the remote desktop and paste them into the login page.